emranxec/KeepLearning/README.md

 ----
 ### Q. Singleton scope in spring VS singleton class in java?
 > Singleton scope in Spring is not same as singleton pattern.
-Some of the main differences between these 2 are
+Some main differences between these 2 are

 - Singleton pattern ensures one instance of a particular class of per class loader.
 - Spring Singleton is  “per container per bean”.